jonathanhild/foodsafetyexplorer/README.md

 # Recalls Dashboard

+Data for food safety hazard analysis

 ## Summary

 Analysis of historical and emerging hazards is critical to the development of an effective food safety system.
-The emergence of a global supply chain and multitude of regulatory agencies makes it difficult to stay aware of these hazards.
+Multiple regulatory agencies makes it difficult to stay aware of these hazards when sourcing from a global supply chain.
 A food safety professional can be diligent by checking multiple sources, or paying for a service to aggregate this information.
 But this approach is either time-consuming or expensive.
 Further, both approaches do not provide solutions in synthesizing this information for hazard analysis.

-Data analytics can provide a solution to assist a food safety professional.
-In this project, I use open source tools to:
+Data analytics and machine learning techniques can provide a solution to assist a food safety professional.
+In this project, I will create a solution that:

-1. Collect events by API and/or web scraping from multiple sources.
+1. Collects recall data by API and/or web scraping from multiple sources.
-1. Develop a data pipeline that can be scaled for the addition of future sources.
+1. Has a data pipeline that can be scaled for the addition of other sources.
+1. Classify recalls using ML, NLP and text mining.
-1. Perform text mining and machine learning techniques to classify events by hazard keywords.
+1. Utilize machine learning techniques for trending of emerging hazards.
-1. Create a dashboard that can be used by food safety professionals to explore historical and emerging food safety hazards.
+1. Provides a data dashboard app for food safety professionals to explore historical recall information and emerging food safety hazards.

-### Data Sources
+## The Data

 ![FDA Logo](./img/usfda.png)

 [openFDA Recall Enforcement Endpoint](https://open.fda.gov/apis/food/enforcement/)

+The FDA provides a convenient API endpoint of recall enforcement events.

 ![CFIA Logo](./img/cfia.png)

 [CFIA Recalls & Safety Alerts API](https://open.canada.ca/data/en/dataset/d38de914-c94c-429b-8ab1-8776c31643e3)

 ![FSA Logo](./img/ukfsa.png)

 [FSA Food Alerts API](https://data.food.gov.uk/food-alerts/ui/reference)

 ![EFSA Logo](./img/efsa.png)

 [EFSA RASFF Portal](https://webgate.ec.europa.eu/rasff-window/portal/)

-## The Dashboard

-{To be filled out when project is completed}

-## Natural Language Processing

-{To be filled out when project is completed}

-## Event Classification

-{To be filled out when project is completed}

-## Data Backend

-I used a factory pattern of builder classes to perform collection and processing of data into a PostgreSQL database.

-### API & Web Scraping

-#### US FDA

-The FDA provides a convenient API endpoint of recall enforcement events.

-#### Canada CFIA

-#### UK FSA

-#### EU RASFF

 The RASFF portal does not provide a convenient API endpoint and I had to result to web scraping to collect using the Python BeautifulSoup library.
 Two stages were needed to collect this data.
 First, scraping URL links from the search results list.
 Then crawling the list of links and scraping data details.

+## The Dashboard

+{desciption pending}

+## Recall Classification

+{desciption pending}

+## Emerging Trends

+{description pending}

+## Data Backend

+I used a factory pattern of builder classes to perform collection and processing of data into a PostgreSQL database.